LelouchOTR/trial1/docs/software_installation/README.md

 ### Update

-##### Aufgrund von usebility im späteren Verlauf (Kosten) wird auf Opensearch umgeschwenkt.
-Die Handhabung ist sehr ähnlich zu elasticsearch.
+##### Due to usability considerations later on (costs), there is a switch to Opensearch.
+The handling is very similar to Elasticsearch.

-Mit der Installation auf einem lokalen oder virtuellen Server sollen praktische Erfahrungen im Bereich des Frontend und des Backends gesammelt werden.
-Zu diesen gehören die Installation, die Einrichtung von Datenbanken, die Anpassung von Einstellungen und die Einrichtung von Benutzerkonten (Liste nicht vollständig).
-Dieser Teil soll mit den 3 zuvor selektierten Software-Projekten umgesetzt werden.
+The installation on a local or virtual server aims to gain practical experience in both frontend and backend areas.
+This includes installation, database setup, configuration adjustments, and setting up user accounts (list not exhaustive).
+This aspect will be implemented with the three previously selected software projects.
-  - Projekt 1: Clickhouse
+  - Project 1: Clickhouse
-  - Projekt 2: Snowflake
+  - Project 2: Snowflake
-  - Projekt 3: Elasticsearch
+  - Project 3: Elasticsearch
-  - Projekt 4: Opensearch
+  - Project 4: Opensearch